Skip to Content

 While looking at the numbers is a fun exercise, the random number generator could select you as the next big winner anywhere.
 Ultimately, the best slots to play in Vegas lie away from the main tourist corridors and at higher denominations.

-Good luck, and hopefully my breakdown of 2022 slot data will help you on your quest in finding the loosest slots in Vegas!
+Good luck, and hopefully my breakdown of real-world slot data helps you on your quest to find the loosest slots in Vegas!

 Related: What are the BIGGEST casinos in Las Vegas?